-Fleecer Cabin is popular for hunters and hikers during the summer and fall months.
+Fleecer Cabin is popular for hunters, hikers and winter activities during the fall, winter and spring months.
 It is not far from Butte, giving locals a respite from everyday life; however, a

 variety of recreational opportunities await every guest.

 The cabin was built in 1924 and has been used as headquarters for Forest Service crews ever since.
-It is available between May 1st and January 3rd each year, and could be closed at any time for administrative use.
+It is available between October 20th and April 15th each year.
+The cabin is used during the summer field season to house crews.

-The cabin can be accessed by vehicle; however, during fall months, alternative resources may be required to reach the cabin.
+The cabin can generally be accessed by vehicle; however, during the fall and winter, alternative resources may be required to reach the cabin, depending on weather conditions.
+Usually by January, alternative methods such as ski, snowshoe, ATV or snowmobile are needed to reach the cabin.
 Guests are responsible for their own travel arrangements and safety, and must bring several of their own amenities.

 A variety of supplies are provided within the cabin, including dishes, eating and cooking utensils, pots and pans, a broom, dust pan and other cleaning equipment